BoCloud/folib/README_en.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is free software: you can redistribute and modify it in accordance with the terms of the GNU General Public License (GPL-3.0+), but any form of commercial sales behavior is prohibited (including but not limited to: direct sales, bundled sales, and commercial use of cloud services).
+This program is free software: you can redistribute and/or modify it in accordance with the terms of the GNU General Public License (GPL-3.0+), but any form of commercial sales (including but not limited to: direct sales, bundled sales, commercial use of cloud services) is prohibited.

 This program is distributed WITHOUT ANY WARRANTY.
 Commercial sale of this software is expressly prohibited.

-For license details, see: https://www.gnu.org/licenses/gpl-3.0.html For commercial authorization inquiries, please contact: folib@beyondcent.com
+For license details, see: https://www.gnu.org/licenses/gpl-3.0.html For commercial authorization consultation, please contact: folib@beyondcent.com